DerrickXuNu/Pik-Fix/README.md

 Then we will reply to you with the download link in 3 days.

 ### File Structure
-There will be two folders in  the shared data link: `real_old_data` and `real_old_ref`.
+There will be three folders in  the shared data link: `real_old_data`, `real_old_ref`, and `texture2`.
 The first one contains 200 image pair with old photos and the repared ones.
 The second folder contains the reference images we used in our paper.
+The third folder contains the necessary texture files you will need to generate fake old photos.

 ## Installation